-Recent reports indicate that the number of cloud service providers are increasing capacity to accommodate the demand.
+Recent reports indicate that the number of cloud service providers is increasing capacity to accommodate the demand.
 Global giants like Google, Amazon, and Microsoft are taking major steps to take their clouds service further.

 But that’s now all, right behind the big brands are smaller providers such as DigitalOcean, Linode, and VULTR who are also doing their part.